FedeG/awesome-docker/README_esAR.md

 * [How to Whale](https://howtowhale.com/) Learn Docker in your web browser, no setup or installation required.
 * [Docker for all - Developers, Testers, DevOps, Product Owners + Videos](https://github.com/machzqcq/docker-for-all) Docker Training Videos for all

-# Where to start - on Windows ?
+# Donde empezar - en Windows ?

 * [Windows Containers Quick Start](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start) Overview of Windows containers, drilling down to Quick Starts for Windows 10 and Windows Server 2016
 * [Build And Run Your First Docker Windows Server Container](https://blog.docker.com/2016/09/build-your-first-docker-windows-server-container/) Walkthrough installing Docker on Windows 10, building a Docker image and running a Windows container